cielly/ubi_locker_server/ubi_locker_server/static/README.md

 Introduction
 ============

-**AdminLTE** -- is a fully responsive admin template.
+**AdminLTE** -- is a fully responsive Admin template.
 Based on **[Bootstrap 3](https://github.com/twbs/bootstrap)** framework.
 Highly customizable and easy to use.
 Fits many screen resolutions from small mobile devices to large desktops.
 Check out the live preview now and see for yourself.

 **Download & Preview on [Almsaeed Studio](https://almsaeedstudio.com)**